liamdb3149/cyberaktive-website/replit.md

-# Cyberaktive - Property Management AI Workflow Automations
+# Cyberaktive - Legal AI Consulting & Automation Services

 ## Overview

-Cyberaktive is a landing page and marketing website designed to promote AI workflow automation services specifically for property management companies.
-The application targets the $134.2B property management market by offering custom AI solutions that help firms handle 50% more clients with existing staff while increasing profit margins from single to double digits.
-The site focuses on conversion optimization with strategic messaging around eliminating manual tasks, reducing operational costs, and providing 24/7 automated systems.
+Cyberaktive is a landing page and marketing website designed to promote AI consulting and automation services specifically for law firms.
+The application helps legal practices implement AI strategically where it adds real value, with emphasis on measurable ROI and practical recommendations rather than technology sales.
+The site focuses on conversion optimization with strategic messaging around reducing routine work, increasing billable hours, and delivering more value to clients through intelligent automation.

 ## User Preferences